scs2208/Mobile-shop-management-system/README.md

 <br>
 This respo include Home,login,user registration,dashboard,salary modules
 <br>
-To run this project create a folder call rad_ci_assing2 and clone/download this respo to it.And import database.
+To run this project clone/download this respo to www directory.And import database.
-Then type <b>http://localhost/rad_ci_assing2/index.php/Welcome/index <b>on your browser.
+Then type <b>http://localhost/Final-project/index.php/Welcome/index <b>on your browser.